The NSW State cultural institutions manage significant cultural heritage collections and provide services and programs throughout the State.

 Together, these institutions provide a unique and irreplaceable archive of our history and contemporary culture that was valued at over $7.6 billion in 2011/12.
 These ‘creativity archives’ provide a unique resource for research and inspiration.

 The cultural institutions are the leaders of arts and culture in NSW, in terms of participation (4.8 million people visited in 2011/12), equity of access (loans, travelling exhibitions, digital content), promoting artistic excellence (collections, exhibitions, performances, loans, awards and prizes) and sector development (fellowships and grants, mentoring and internships, programming and engagement).

-In 2012/13 the NSW Government is providing over $310 million to support our State’s cultural institutions, including $125 million in capital funding.
+In 2013-14 the NSW Government provided over $260 million to support our State’s cultural institutions, including $68.5 million in capital funding.

 These figures do not include the Historic Houses Trust of NSW which is part of the Environment and Heritage portfolio.